agro23/places/README.md

 ## Rules for the Address book assignment

 * Create a website where you can keep track of all the places you've been.
+* Each destination should be an object with multiple properties:
+    * location
+    * visited
+    * date visited
+    * landmarks
+    * (season) time of year
+    * notes
-Each destination should be an object with multiple properties, like location, landmarks, time of year, notes, etc. Display those properties when a user clicks on a place's name.
-Complete the business logic for your place object first, before tackling the user interface.
+* Display those properties when a user clicks on a place's name.

+* Complete the business logic for the place object first, before tackling the user interface.

 ## Methodology

 ### _The following specs are included in the program:_

-TBD
+* Business logic for the Place object - X

+* Establish a sample place as a new instance of the Place object - X

+* Display the .name property to the console - X

+* Make and fill a second object. <--

 * Refactor and clean up code